One Point Lessons

 Simple enough, we thought.
 But, we were in for a shock.
 Both of us are quick learners with good powers of observation and the ability to correctly translate physical movement into being.
 Kyudo looked easy enough, but that view quickly changed when we first picked up a Japanese bow.
 Never mind about shooting with a pure heart and meaningful purpose, it was completely overwhelming to simply keep the arrow nocked to the bowstring.
 It was very frustrating to say the least.
 For a long period of time all of our training sessions were of a strictly technical nature, giving weight to the idea of teaching technique and ignoring the spiritual aspects of Kyudo.
 So why did Onuma sensei insist that spirit was equally, if not more, important than technique?
 Because there are many levels to the development of the spirit and the first goes hand in hand with the process of learning anything new: It is the recognition and, later, the development of one's personal character.
 It is human nature to experience frustration, anger, joy, pride, and embarrassment when learning.
 And while it is extremely difficult to eliminate those emotions it is possible to temper your responses to them.
 And that should be one of your first considerations as you begin your practice of kyudo.

 In order to control your reactions to a situation you must first recognize your reactions to a situation.
-Sounds simple, but while emersed in the trials of learning the last thing on our mind is self-reflection.
+Sounds simple, but while immersed in the trials of learning something new the last thing on our mind is self-reflection.
 As a kyudo practitioner, however, you must make a conscious effort each time you shoot to mentally document not only the technical aspects of your shooting but your emotional response to the shooting as well.
 In time, a recognizable pattern of behavior will emerge.
 Kyudo is an art and, as with any art form, personal emotion is reflected in the content of the art.
 In kyudo, anger will make your shooting tight and uncontrolled, frustration will create unsettling nervous tension, and excessive pride will rob the shooting of its beauty and elegance.
-It is that knowledge, and the ability to use the knowledge to control emotional self-expression that separates a true master of kyudo from a person who is merely technically proficient.
-It is also why an aging master, though they may suffer from diminished physical and technical capability, can still inspire all who watch them with a shooting style that is far beyond that of a younger practitioner.
+It is that knowledge, and the ability to use the knowledge to control emotional self-expression, that separates a true master of kyudo from a person who is merely technically proficient.
+It is also why an aging master, who may suffer from diminished physical capability, can still inspire all who watch them with a shooting style that is far beyond that of a younger practitioner.
 And it is that knowledge and control that every new kyudo practitioner should seek out for themselves, even in the early stages of their study.
-It is the essence of kyudo, and a sure path to a deeper understanding of truth, goodness, and beauty.
+It is the essence of kyudo, and a sure path to a deeper understanding of what the Masters mean when they talk about truth, goodness, and beauty.

 |Yugaeri (Turning of the Bow)